rrrorrigo/holbertonschool-machine_learning/supervised_learning/0x06-keras/README.md

 -   Your files will be executed with  `numpy`  (version 1.19.2) and  `tensorflow`  (version 2.6)
 -   All your files should end with a new line
 -   The first line of all your files should be exactly  `#!/usr/bin/env python3`
--   A  `README.md`  file, at the root of the folder of the project, is
+-   A  `README.md`  file, at the root of the folder of the project, is mandatory
 -   Your code should use the  `pycodestyle`  style (version 2.6.0)
 -   All your modules should have documentation (`python3 -c 'print(__import__("my_module").__doc__)'`)
 -   All your classes should have documentation (`python3 -c 'print(__import__("my_module").MyClass.__doc__)'`)